srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

     The bottom section of the portal menu is a **FAVORITES** section that can be customized to show your favorite, or most commonly used, resources.
 Later in this lab, you will learn how to customize this default list of common services to make it a list of your own favorites.

-1. On the Azure portal menu, to display the **Home** page, click **Home**.
+1. On the Azure portal menu, click **Home**.

+    The Home page provides a customized view of recently used resources and services, as well as other helpful links.

+1. On the home page, under **Tools**, click **Azure Monitor**.

+    Azure Monitor is a tool that can help you to manage your Azure resources.
+You will be using Azure Monitor later in this course when you have implemented the services that comprize your IoT solution.

-1. On the home page, to display a map of data center regions, under **Azure services**, click **Service Health**.
+1. On the left side navigation menu, to display a map of data center regions, click **Service Health**.

+    Notice the dropdowns for **Subscription**, **Region**, and **Service**.
 When you subscribe to a resource in Azure you'll pick a region to deploy it to.
 Azure is supported by a series of regions placed all around the world.

     This map shows the current status of regions associated with your subscription(s).
 A green circle is used to indicate that services are running normally at that region.

     With any cloud vendor (Azure, AWS, Google Cloud, etc.), services will go down from time to time.
 If you see a blue 'i' next to a region on the Service Health map, it means the region is experiencing a problem with one or more services.
 Azure mitigates these issues by running multiple copies of your application in different regions (a practice referred to as *Geo-redundancy*).
 If a region experiences an issue with a particular service, those requests will roll over to another region to fulfill the request.
 This is one of the big advantages of hosting apps in the Azure cloud.
 Azure deals with the issues, so you don't have to.

-1. In the upper-left corner of your Azure portal, to navigate back to your home page, click **Microsoft Azure**.
+1. In the upper-left corner of your Azure portal, to navigate back to your home page, click **Home**.

     You can also use the portal menu to perform some simple navigation.
 You will have a chance to try out some options for portal navigation shortly.